 There are several practices I find helpful in bringing me to a place of settledness, including the practice of retreat, of meditation, breath prayers and regular, mindful walks in nature.
 Probably the most helpful practice though, one that doesn’t require me to calve out free time, or even to leave my desk, is that of Centering Prayer.

 I wonder if you have heard of Centering Prayer?
-If you have, you might also be aware of Thomas Keating, who was a Yale-educated monk (he passed away just last year).
+If you have, you might also be aware of Thomas Keating, who was a Yale-educated monk (he passed away in 2018).
 Keating was one of the principal developers of Centering Prayer and you can find several resources online that explain and introduce this contemplative practice.
 For instance, you could take a look at this video.

 Centering Prayer is a way of focusing our attention on God.
 With much practice, we might pray in this way for 20-30 minutes twice a day, but for most of us this is a stretch!
 We are so distracted, so unused to focusing our attention for any length of time, that we might need to start with 5 or 6 minutes and exercise our attention before extending the time of our practice.